DawnPaladin/astro-blog/src/content/blog/2021-10-01-Hardened-backups.md

 toc: true
 toc_sticky: true
 toc_label: Table of Contents
-excerpt: The best antidote to fear is having a plan.
+description: The best antidote to fear is having a plan.
 Let's make a plan for what would happen to your files if your house burned down.
-tags: guides hardened-infrastructure
+tags: [guides hardened-infrastructure]
 sidebar:
   nav: "hardened-infrastructure"
+published: true
 ---

 _Part of my series on [hardening your personal infrastructure](/blog/Hardening-your-personal-infrastructure).
 A guide for Windows and MacOS._